0xc0170/mbed-os-5-docs/docs/reference/contributing/guidelines/workflow.md

 ##### Fixing bugs

-Please refer to the [code contributions chapter](/docs/v5.7/reference/guidelines.html#style).

 A member of the Mbed team must verify bug fixes before we pull the fixes into the main branch.
 You must therefore use GitHub to fork the repo and then submit a pull request with your changes.

 The last line in your commit message description should say “Fixes #deadbeef”, where “deadbeef” is the issue number in GitHub.
 This allows GitHub to automatically close the issue when the commit is merged into the default branch.

-#### Further reading

-Please see the [code contributions chapter](/docs/v5.7/reference/guidelines.html#style) for the guidelines to GitHub pull requests and the coding style guide.

 #### Guidelines for GitHub pull requests